This article deals with fighting shields, from the low-tech to the future tech.

 MEDIUM SHIELD [BODY (Hardened Defenses) 05, Enhance (EV): 01 (cap is 04), Recommended STR 02, Descriptor: Bludgeon, Note: OV/RV bonus when using the Block Manoeuvre is 2 APs, Note: the OV bonus for the Shield Cover Manoeuvre is 2 APs].

 Traditionally, shields in DCH are handled via the Block Manoeuvre.
 Of course, standing there and and blocking one attack isn’t what shield-slinging heroes such as Captain America or Battlestar usually do in the comics.
 Or what sword-and-board fighters like Alistair do in video games and genre novels.
 They are far more dynamic.

-With the design of the Evasion Skill to handle OV concerns, we got a good tool for skilled shield wielders to become harder to hit.
+With the Evasion Skill one can make skilled shield wielders harder to hit.
 But it cannot be sufficient.
-Whereas Blocking was too static, Evasion doesn’t requires any Actions.
-And it doesn’t help characters with little or no training.
+Whereas Blocking is too static, Evasion doesn’t requires any Actions.
+And it’s only useful for proficient fighters.

 The Shield Cover Combat Manoeuvre is an intermediary step between the two.
 Thus, we end up with a full spectrum that represents most fiction fighting scenes that involve a shield.

 Design notes, part 2

 Another point was not to make shields too powerful.
 If it is too easy to interpose the BODY of the shield between you and the blows, you’re having /BODY/ for the price of BODY.
 And the shield likely has more BODY than comparable body armour.